jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_63.md

 			{
 				"funcName":"",
 				"funcTitle":"Event Alarm",
-				"funcP":"In order to enable users to obtain threat alarms quickly, the function of alarming by email and SMS is designed."
+				"funcP":"In order to enable users to obtain threat alarms quickly, the feature of alarming by email and SMS is designed."
 			}
 		]
 	}